-13. Wastewater treatment emissions reduction opportunities can be divided into two areas; recovery of energy embodied in wastewater and improving the energy efficiency of wastewater processes.
+11. Wastewater treatment emissions reduction opportunities can be divided into two areas; recovery of energy embodied in wastewater and improving the energy efficiency of wastewater processes.
 Costs of wastewater treatment are born by rate payers.
-Accordingly investments in energy efficiency and fuel substitution can result in long term power savings to the communities served.
+Accordingly investments in energy efficiency and fuel substitution can result in power savings to the communities served in the long term.
 Investing in onsite energy reuse can contribute to more resilient wastewater treatment systems.